Jasonzzzz28/Transformer-QA/README.md

 <!--
 Discuss: Value proposition: Your will propose a machine learning system that can be used in an existing business or service.
 (You should not propose a system in which a new business or service would be developed around the machine learning system.)
 Describe the value proposition for the machine learning system.
 What’s the (non-ML) status quo used in the business or service?
 What business metric are you going to be judged on?
 (Note that the “service” does not have to be for general users; you can propose a system for a science problem, for example.)
 -->
+### Value Proposition
+We propose a machine learning system that augments software engineering workflows by enabling accurate, context-aware question answering over large codebases and project histories.
+Specifically, our system builds a domain-specific retrieval-augmented generation (RAG) model that can answer technical and procedural questions about the HuggingFace Transformers project using a high-quality, internally generated QA dataset.

+**Status quo**: In current open-source software development workflows, developers must manually search through source code, commit history, GitHub issues, and documentation to understand past decisions, code functionality, and bug resolutions.
+This process is time-consuming, error-prone, and inefficient—especially for new contributors or in large, fast-evolving repositories.

+**Value proposition**: Our ML system enables efficient knowledge retrieval by providing natural language answers grounded in the repository’s development history.
+It can help developers quickly understand code behavior, rationale behind changes, and historical discussions without manual digging.
+This significantly reduces onboarding time, accelerates debugging, and improves overall team productivity.

+**Business metric**: The system will be evaluated on developer productivity metrics, such as reduced time-to-resolution for support queries, decreased onboarding time for new contributors, and accuracy/acceptance rate of answers in live usage (based on user feedback and manual review).
+We also monitor hallucination rates and latency to ensure system reliability in a real-world setting.

 ### Contributors